CibelleRavaglia/CibelleRavaglia/README.md

 - 👋 Hi, I’m @CibelleRavaglia!
 - 👀 I'm in career transition.
 - 🌱 I’m currently learning Pyhton, SQL, R and Data Science.
-- 💞️ The adventures of a programmer translator.
+- 📚 The adventures of a lady programmer translator.
 - 😉 Available to collaborate on game-changing and disruptive projects and ideas.
 - 🤖 Obsessed with translation, coding and books!
 - 🎓 Bachelor's degree.